Related Subjects:

 | Thalamic Anatomy

-The abdomen is the region of the body located between the thorax (chest) and the pelvis, housing many vital organs and structures involved in digestion, metabolism, and other essential physiological processes.
-It is bounded superiorly by the diaphragm, inferiorly by the pelvic brim, and laterally by the abdominal wall muscles.
-Understanding the anatomy and physiology of the abdomen is crucial for clinical examination, diagnosis, and treatment of various medical conditions.
+The abdomen is the region of the body located between the thorax (chest) and the pelvis, housing many vital organs and structures involved in digestion, metabolism, excretion, reproduction, and other essential physiological processes.
+It is bounded superiorly by the diaphragm, which separates it from the thoracic cavity, inferiorly by the pelvic brim, posteriorly by the vertebral column and lumbar muscles, and laterally and anteriorly by the abdominal wall muscles.
+Understanding the anatomy and physiology of the abdomen is crucial for clinical examination, diagnosis, and treatment of various medical conditions, including gastrointestinal disorders, vascular diseases, and traumatic injuries.

 Quadrants of the Abdomen